catseye/The-Dossier/article/Apple II Games of Note.md

 I have no words.
 It seemed very high-concept, at the time.
 Possibly because the enemy agents did things quite independently of what you were doing.
-Possibly because you have a crude inventory.
-Possibly because the different locations were shown at different scale.
+Possibly because you have a crude inventory — when you pick up an item, you literally carry it along with you.
+Or possibly because the different locations were shown at different scale.

 The epithet "Russki" seems pretty dated, not to say obsolete, now, but there